ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 <table border='1'>
 <tr>
-<td>This content is a version of the Public Key Infrastructure Policy, December 2014.<br/>
-This is Legacy IA Policy.
-It is under review and likely to be withdrawn or substantially revised soon.
-Please contact us before using this on a new project: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=public-key-infrastructure-policy">itpolicycontent@digital.justice.gov.uk</a>.</td>
+<td>This information applies to those who provide MOJ technology services, including technical architects, developers, product or service owners, system administrators, and operations teams.<br/>
+Use of the word MUST in this document complies with <a href="https://www.ietf.org/rfc/rfc2119.txt">RFC 2119</a>.</td>
 </tr>
 </table>

-## Introduction

-###  Scope

-Within the Ministry of Justice, there are a number of requirements for Public Key Infrastructure (PKI) services to support confidentiality, integrity and authentication.
-This document defines the mandatory policy requirements for PKI use.

-The policy contained in this document refers specifically to PKI Services used for the following functions:
+Good practice in encryption today uses Public Key technologies.
+Managing all aspect of the keys requires a suitable infrastructure: a Public Key Infrastructure (PKI).
+The infrastructure provides encryption key services.
+The services ensure that encryption key use maintains confidentiality, integrity, and authentication.

+This document defines the mandatory PKI policy requirements the MOJ.
+In particular, it applies to the following functions:

 - PSN Wide Area Network VPN cryptography
 - Server-side certificates for: